dB-SPL/takprotobuf/README.md

 ### xmlToProto()

-Given a string whitch contains either a CoT message in XML or the path to an XML file containing a CoT message, the function `renderProto(xml)` will return a byte array containing the binary protobuf.
+Given a string which contains either a CoT message in XML or the path to an XML file containing a CoT message, the function `renderProto(xml)` will return a byte array containing the binary protobuf.

 For example, if the string `xml` contained:
 ```